liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - Started another course on Collections in c#
   - I know most of it, but want to make sure I know it al
   - did a few experiments

+### Day 83: March 26, Friday

+**Today's progress**:
+  - Started the project test on C# fundamentals pluralsight
+  - 54% of the way through, need to learn a bit more linq!
+  - really need to learn some bootstrap, I think I prefer web dev.

 Liam Statham